Should my pet be vaccinated?

 According to the AAHA Canine Vaccination Guidelines, core vaccines for dogs include:

-- Canine distemper: Affects the respiratory and nervous systems, and is often fatal
+- Canine distemper: Affects the respiratory and nervous systems, and often is fatal

 - Infectious hepatitis: Caused by adenovirus type-1, hepatitis can lead to acute or chronic liver inflammation